tandasat/barevisor/src/uefi/README.md

 ## Why UEFI driver-based hypervisor

-Barevisor can be compiled into both UEFI driver and Windows kernel driver.
-Those who are interested in virtualizing UEFI, boot loaders and early OS initialization phases should study UEFI driver-based hypervisors.
-It is also suitable for having a better picture of how Intel VT-x and AMD SVM, and OS agnostic designs.
+Barevisor can be compiled into both the UEFI driver and Windows kernel driver.
+Those interested in virtualizing UEFI, boot loaders, and early OS initialization phases should study UEFI driver-based hypervisors.
+It is also suitable for having a better picture of how Intel VT-x and AMD SVM, as well as OS-agnostic designs.

 ## Building